Unplugged Lesson

 1 - Introduction

-This lesson, 'Body Percussion and Sequencing', is designed to introduce fundamental programming concepts through engaging body percussion activities.
+This lesson is designed to introduce programming concepts through body percussion activities.

-As the teacher, you will guide the students in exploring commands, algorithms, debugging, and loops using simple actions like clapping, snapping, stomping, and patting.
-The lesson emphasises precision and fun, with whole-class demonstrations, pair work, and rhythmic performances to build digital skills in a playful way.
+You will guide the students in exploring commands, algorithms, debugging, and loops using simple actions like clapping, snapping, stomping, and patting.

 2 - Introduce the Robot Role

-To begin, gather the students and explain they are becoming Music Robots for the lesson.
+Gather the students and explain they are becoming Music Robots for this lesson.

-Emphasising that robots can only follow clear, single instructions; they cannot guess what the programmer means.
+Emphasise that robots can only follow clear instructions; they cannot guess what the programmer means.

 Have a short conversation about why the vague instructions caused confusion while the specific ones resulted in everyone performing the exact same action.

-This demonstrates why every programming instruction must be simple, specific, and unambiguous for the program to run.
+This demonstrates why every instruction must be simple, specific, and unambiguous for the program to run.

 3 - Introduce Body Percussion Commands